cesar-douady/open-lmake/doc/src/config.md

 Sub repos are sub-dirs of the repo that are themselves repos, i.e. they have a `Lmakefile.py`.
 Inside such sub-repos, the applied flow is the one described in it (cf. [Subrepos](experimental_subrepos.html)).

+### `system_tag` : Static (see below)

+This attribute provide a way to identify hosts by category to ensure proper config reload.

+Some configuration elements, such as backend interfaces, may vary from one host to another.
+To ensure config is reloaded when elements change, this attribute, which must be function, is run and if its result is not the same as last time, config is reloaded.

+By default, the `hostname` is returned, so config is reloaded as soon as the open-lmake server is launched on a different host.

 ### `backends` : Dynamic

 This attribute is a `pdict` with one entry for each active backend (cf. [backends](backends.html)).